Breakdown of the symmetry constraint in a Floquet topological insulator

 \section{Abstract}

-Topological superconductor is regarded as an ideal candidate for topological quantum computing due to its ability to simulate the enigmatic Majorana fermions that satisfy non-Abelian statistics.
-Previous studies revealed that symmetry exerts an unbreakable constraint on the existence, classes, and orders of Majorana modes.
-It severely limits the controllability and application of Majorana modes.
-Here, we propose a Floquet-engineering method to break this symmetry-imposed constraint on topological phases.
-By applying periodic driving on a system belonging to a symmetry class that prohibits the existence of first-order topological phases, we find that rich first-order Majorana modes are created.
-Interestingly, exotic hybrid-order topological superconductors with coexisting first-order Majorana boundary modes and second-order Majorana corner modes not only in two different quasienergy gaps but also in one single gap are generated at ease by the periodic driving.
-Refreshing the prevailing understanding of symmetry constraint on topological phases, our result opens an avenue for the creation of exotic topological superconductors without altering symmetries.
-It greatly expands the scope of the fabricated materials that host topological superconductor.
+A topological insulator is regarded as an ideal candidate for information storage and high-speed lossless electrical transmission devices due to robust topological protected boundary modes.
+Previous studies revealed that symmetry exerts an unbreakable constraint on the existence, classes, and orders of its boundary modes.
+It severely limits the controllability and application of a topological insulator.
+Here, we propose a Floquet-engineering method to break this symmetry-imposed constraint on a topological insulator.
+By applying periodic driving on a system belonging to a symmetry class that prohibits the existence of first-order topological phases, we find that rich first-order boundary modes are created.
+Interestingly, exotic hybrid-order topological insulators with coexisting first-order helical boundary modes and second-order corner modes not only in two different quasienergy gaps but also in one single gap are generated easily by periodic driving.
+Refreshing the prevailing understanding of symmetry constraint on topological phases, our result opens an avenue for the creation of exotic topological insulators without altering symmetries.
+It greatly expands the scope of the fabricated materials that host topological insulators.